ckomop0x/ckomop0x.me.site/README.md

 ### Backend

-I use Strapi as headless CMS and gather data via GraphQL.
+I use Strapi as a headless CMS and gather data via GraphQL.

 ### Frontend

-For the client I use NextJS and Apollo, each deploy it gets the newest data via GraphqQL.
+For the client, I use NextJS and Apollo.
+Each deployment gets the newest data via GraphqQL.
 TypeScript types are generated during deployment.
 They are based on schema and queries.

 For automatization, I use GitHub actions and Netlify deploy.
-Strict policies allows deploying to `prod` only from `master` and it's possible to push to `master` or merge PR only if tests are ✅ passing and everything is `ok` with build/deploy to Netlify.
+Strict policies allow deploying to `prod` only from `master`, and it's possible to push to `master` or merge PR only if tests are ✅ passing and everything is `ok` with build/deploy to Vercel.

 ## Technologies